 This creates a frictionless consumer journey which is likely to generate more conversions.

-The use of mobile devices has shot up yet a lot of eCommerce sites still aren't optimised for the various devices out there.
+The use of mobile devices has shot up yet a lot of eCommerce sites still aren't optimized for the various devices out there.
 That's why cart abandonment among mobile users is around 86% - significantly higher than desktop.
 However social sites can easily handle the growing volume of mobile shoppers.

 There are almost five billion social media users worldwide and many of them use these sites to conduct product research.
 This means brands can reach a huge number of ready-to-buy consumers across all regions and demographics.

 As well as providing a huge audience social media platforms also have a massive amount of user data and offer unrivalled product ad targeting.
-This allows brands to create personalised customer experiences and win more sales.
+This allows brands to create personalized customer experiences and win more sales.

 With awareness consideration and conversion all taking place on the same platform consumers who have just discovered your brand may convert.
 And if they don't they're likely to remember your brand in future.